Skip to content

 Updating a Module

-1. Load the module
+1. Drag the module onto the workspace

-2. Make changes
+2. Make your changes

 Versioning